Health and wellbeing

 You may be able to receive a Working Diagnosis if you are on the waiting list for a diagnosis.
 We can accept this as evidence for a Learning Support Plan.
 Please ask your doctor or consultant to complete the form below.

-When you receive the completed form, please forward it on to our service via email at firstname.lastname@example.org.
+When you receive the completed form, please forward it on to our service by email at email@example.com.

-Please note that we do not accept exam adjustment information/ECHP/Learning Passports from pre-18 education as sole evidence without accompanying medical evidence.
+Please note that we do not accept exam adjustment information, ECHP, or Learning Passports from pre-18 education as sole evidence without accompanying medical evidence.

 Book a session with Blue, our therapy dog

 15 minute session: Blue is there to listen, to be fussed or to sit with quietly – your time, your space.

 30 minute session: Blue is there while you discuss any support requirements with a Disability Practitioner.